ToxicPie/based-language/readme.md

 ## Rust Checker

 This is the current version used on Codeforces.
-The one used during contest was the C++ one below.
-It was replaced later with a Rust rewrite due to some implementation issues.
+The one used during contest was based on the C++ version below, but it was replaced later with a Rust rewrite due to some implementation issues.

 Compile with